-The ASU Community Action Reinforcing Empowerment (ASU CARE) is located off campus at the corner of 600 Marshall and Belt Streets.
+The ASU Community Action Reinforcing Empowerment (ASU CARE) is located off campus at the corner of 911 Magnolia Road and Patrick Street.
 The center is a "One Stop Shop" for residents of the community who are needing to be linked to social and economic services including mental health, medical, educational, social welfare, and employment opportunities.

 Beck PRIDE Center